How do you live the good life? How do you really, truly flourish?

 The question of how to “flourish and thrive” is answered very differently by scripture than by our culture.
 Here are six examples of the clash between the biblical and cultural definitions of flourishing.

 1. Biblical Flourishing Provides Both the “Means” and the “Ends”

 The biblical view of flourishing stands apart from all others in that it provides not only a vision but also the means by which a person can achieve flourishing.
-In IFWE’s upcoming book Counting the Cost: Christian Perspectives on Capitalism [Due out in 2017 from Abilene Christian University Press], Pennington writes in his chapter on flourishing and the Bible,
+In IFWE’s upcoming book Counting the Cost: Christian Perspectives on Capitalism [Due out August 8, 2017 from Abilene Christian University Press], Pennington writes in his chapter on flourishing and the Bible,

 Christianity provides not merely a set of values or a vision that we should pursue and which thereby promises flourishing; it provides the heart cure and renewal in our souls that enable us to actually pursue and experience flourishing.
 This is good news indeed.

 Flourishing can only be achieved because we receive something from outside of ourselves—salvation imparted to us by God’s Holy Spirit, which restores our original relationship with the creator.